Freytes/CS232/assignment_5/Readme.md

      - Add Items
      - Remove Items
      - Checkout
-   - Grand total is automatically populated based on the prices of the items in the table.
+   - Grand total is automatically populated based on the prices of the items multiplied by the quantity in the table.
    - Budget
      - Cannot be null or zero.